iphysresearch/DataSciComp/README.md

   - Note: `Data Mining` for structured data sources, the others for unstructured ones.

+- `Rewards filter` tags show you the challenges/competitions offered prizes.
 - The Countdowns to **ENTRY DEADLINE** with respect to visitor's local time with time zone support.
 - `Prize` for total prize.